MSW Program Overview

 For additional information about the USG program please visit our FAQ page.

 Applying to the MSW Program at USG

 Students applying for the USG program can start in the Spring semester or full-time plan of study in the Fall semester (full-time or part-time).
 Applications are submitted online from September through the March deadline.
 Applicants with a BSW degree can apply for Advanced Standing for the fall (full-time or part-time) or spring (part-time) semester at USG.
 The admissions criteria and deadlines are the same for students applying to take classes at the USG and Baltimore campuses.
-To learn more about the University of Maryland MSW program at USG, please consider attending one of our open houses or information sessions.
+To learn more about the University of Maryland MSW program at USG, please consider attending one of our information sessions.